Repairability index

 The role of the designer

-Assuming that the right to repair will cover more and more products in the future, how can designers ensure that products are repairable?
+Assuming the right to repair encompasses more and more products in the future, how can designers ensure that products are repairable?

 The supply of spare parts is only part of the problem.
-Repairing a broken product should be easier, more affordable and more encouraged than simply buying a new product.
+Repairing a broken product should be easier, more affordable, and more encouraged than simply buying a new one.

 This is where the designer comes in.

-The repairability of a product is determined at the design stage, through :
+The reparability of a product is determined from the design phase, through:

 • the way the product is assembled,